notakamihe/Unity-Star-Systems-and-Galaxies/README.md

 ## Notes
 - Distances are not 100% up to scale.
 If they were, the playable universe would be a lot a bigger than what is intended.
 - Orbits are circular rather than elliptical
+- Planet-landing is not recommended on an intergalactic scale.
+Movements become jerky when the universe is steered very far away from the origin.
 - With the exception of Kepler's third law, this project does not use any of the theories, laws and mathematics that are applied in real-world astrophysics.
 Celestial bodies mostly behave based on simple linear or exponential algebraic equations or conditional logic.